-- The Georgia Kindergarten Inventory of Developing Skills (GKIDS) consists of teachers assessing each standard of the Georgia Performance Standards (GPS) in the kindergarten curriculum.
-Reports at the end of the year inform parents as to their child's mastery of kindergarten standards. - Reading Inventory (RI) assesses reading comprehension and gives each student a Lexile score, which indicates the level of difficulty a student can successfully comprehend. - The Developmental Reading Assessment (DRA) is administered twice a year in grades K-1, giving information about each student's development in the various areas of reading.

-- DIBELS reading assessment is administered to students to gain information on first sound fluency, letter naming fluency, phoneme segmentation, and oral reading fluency. - The STAR Math assessment is administered three times a year to students in K-5 to assess progress in math standards. - Georgia Milestones Testing will take place in grades 3-5 and will be taken online during the month of April.
+- The Georgia Kindergarten Inventory of Developing Skills (GKIDS) consists of teachers assessing each standard of the Georgia Standards of Excellence (GSE) in the kindergarten curriculum.
+Reports at the end of the year, inform parents as to their child's mastery of kindergarten standards. - Reading Inventory (RI) assesses reading comprehension in grades 1-5 and gives each student a Lexile score, which indicates the level of difficulty a student can successfully comprehend. - DIBELS reading assessment is administered to students in grades K-2 to gain information on first sound fluency, letter naming fluency, phoneme segmentation, and oral reading fluency. - The STAR Math assessment is administered three times a year to students in K-5 to assess progress in math standards. - Georgia Milestones Testing will take place in grades 3-5 and will be taken online during the month of April.